Social Work (M.A.)

 Professional, knowledge-based action, proof of effectiveness, empirical foundations – these keywords point to the increasing importance of research in social work – to justify action taken in this field, to provide a basis for the knowledge about changed life and problem situations of the people for whom the work is undertaken, and about institutional support processes and changed organisational framework conditions.

-And not least important, there must be critical analysis of the effects of social changes on the field of social work.
+And no less important, there must be critical analysis of the effects of social changes on the field of social work.

 You will obtain the tools needed to assess and influence developments in social work on an empirical basis.
-The research-oriented Master does not relate to specific fields of activity, but prepares you to be able to reflect on all areas of social work.
+The research-oriented Master does not relate to specific fields of activity, but gives you the skills you need to reflect on all areas of social work.

-This full-time degree course awards 90 Credits (workload 750 hrs per semester).
+This full-time programme awards 90 Credits (workload 750 hrs per semester).

 Please send any questions you may have about the programme to: